samson84/view-lib-comparison/client-svelte/README.md

 - The custom stores are great feature to handle the async operations separated from the display logic.

 - I loved the eventmodifiers. `<form on:submit|preventDefault={...}>` it removes a lot of boilerplate.

+- The template engine is straightforward, it is great that I can write simple html code to describe the component.
+It is more close to what will be displayed exactly than React (JS + JSX).

+- To reduce the boilerplates, Svelte introduce a lot of shorthands, like event forwarding and automatic store subscribtions, unsubscribtions (like `$store`).
+It feels criptic in some cases and hides important mechanics.

 ### Testing